oapi-codegen/oapi-codegen/README.md

     }

   ```
   `name` is an optional parameter.
-Example without name:
+Example:

   ```yaml
   components: